 5. Congenital Spinal Stenosis:

 Spinal stenosis is the condition where the spinal canal narrows.
-In particular in the neck level.
-The spinal degeneration is the main cause behind this stenosis.
+In particular at the neck level.
+Spinal degeneration is the main cause of this stenosis.
 The degeneration of the spine is a gradual loss of structures in the spine affecting its function over time.
-Can be due to the age by trauma, infections, tumors, or by arthritis.
+Can be due to the age of trauma, infections, tumors, or by arthritis.
 The pressure developed due to this can result in herniated disc too.
 The spinal stenosis can also be due to the trauma caused or congenital.

 There are both surgical and nonsurgical treatments for the condition. surgical include conical discectomy and fusion.
 In this procedure, the spinal cord and near roots are decompressed.
 Laminoplasty and laminectomy involve the removal of the lamina of the vertebrae and a trauma.

 It is a joint disease that shows the breaking of bones and cartilages.
-The signs or symptoms gradually show up with years.
-The patients with osteoarthritis complain of pain in the neck, neck stiffness and inability in movement, disability is common in the people.
+The signs or symptoms gradually show up over the years.
+The patients with osteoarthritis complain of pain in the neck, neck stiffness, and inability to move, disability is common in people.
 Causes can be said as mechanical stress, injuries, loss of strength in the muscle, impairment of nerves, no proper control of movements and wear and tear.
 Injury to the ligaments contributes to major neck pain.

 For those patients with cervical radiculopathy, surgery is looked upon.
-Physical therapy, massages can relieve neck stiffness and cause ease in mobility.
+Physical therapy and massages can relieve neck stiffness and cause ease in mobility.
 However, they cannot heal the cause.
-Most of the doctors recommend the operative procedures for treating this condition.
+Most doctors recommend operative procedures for treating this condition.

 8. Head and Neck Cancer: